-Among the more curious items in the Reprobate library is a 1918 edition of H. P. Blatvatsky’s Theosophical Glossary, heavily annotated by what looks to be at least three different people over a period of decades up to 1969, with assorted news clippings and typed additions inserted throughout.
-Clearly, this was a much used reference volume for a number of people before it slipped into our possession.
+Among the more curious items in the Reprobate library is a 1918 edition of H. P. Blavatsky’s Theosophical Glossary, heavily annotated by what looks to be at least three different people over a period of decades up to 1969, with assorted news clippings and typed additions inserted throughout.
+Clearly, this was a much-used reference volume for a number of people before it slipped into our possession.

 Among the clippings is a curious piece from an unidentified newspaper, dated the 27th of November 1933, headlined Modern Magic.
 It’s a strange bit of comical political trivia that, if taken up, might have changed the way we see the Labour movement – for better or worse, depending on your point of view.
 To quote:

 “This is a period when no political movement seems to regard itself as complete without a badge or symbol of some sort – a point that was made by Lord Ponsonby, in a speech last weekend, when he referred to the hammer and sickle, the fasces and the swastika.
 His own suggestion was that the British Labour movement should adopt the pentangle, that five-pointed star sometimes called a pentagram.
 His idea was that the five angles of the figure would represent what he specified as the five main points of policy for the present Socialist movement in this country.”